- Las Positas College

 Types of Distance Education

 An online DE course is delivered via the Internet using a campus-supported Course Management System (CMS).
 No on-campus meetings are required.
-Students are required to use a computer or mobile device with Internet access might be required to use other available technologies to acquire and learn course content.
+Students are required to use a computer or mobile device with Internet access and might be required to use other available technologies to acquire and learn course content.
 Through regular and substantive interaction, the instructor and students interact to complete assignments and assessments and to demonstrate mastery of Student Learning Outcomes (SLOs).
 An online course will be designated as Online in the Schedule of Classes.

 A hybrid course replaces some face-to-face class time with online instructional time.
 Any hybrid course that meets 51 percent or more at a distance is considered a hybrid DE course.
 Hybrids that meet 51 percent or more on campus is a non-DE hybrid course.
 On-campus meetings might include orientations, assessments, scheduled class meetings, or other required activities.
 A campus-supported Learning Management System is used to provide course content replacing face-to-face time.
 Students must have access to a computer or mobile device and the Internet.
 A hybrid course will be designated as Hybrid in the Schedule of Classes.
 Learn more about hybrid courses at LPC.